 As a female living in modern times, these terms along with several others (think cougar, MILF, gold digger) aren’t new to you.
 The language used to categorize young girls and women is ever-evolving, and the result is psychologically degrading and socially limiting—though many may not realize it.

 Labels & Their Consequences

 I know, you are probably thinking, “Come on!
 What’s the big deal?
 They are just silly slang terms.”
-But, while the various ways females are described is trendy and amusing to many, most don’t stop to consider the impact this dictionary of belittling terms has on the women who bare the labels.
+But, while the various ways females are described are trendy and amusing to many, most don’t stop to consider the impact this dictionary of belittling terms has on the women who bear the labels.

 People say, “They shouldn’t care so much about what everybody else thinks,” but that’s a bit dishonest isn’t it?
 Especially when men say it.
 How others perceive us dictates so much of what we both get and get to do in life doesn’t it?
 From the social circles and events we are invited into, to the universities and jobs that accept us, so much depends upon how others view us.

 I’ve seen girls break down in tears after hours of trying to get their makeup right, concerned that one unplucked eyebrow could result in an evening of ridicule.
 I’ve seen women contemplate ditching a party because facing the anxiety of getting ready was just too overwhelming.

 Financial and energy reservoirs deplete as females spend a gross amount of time and money, trying to figure out how to navigate the negative persona traps set out for them by society.

 Time and money.
 These two key assets for success are siphoned away while trying to avoid the patriarchy’s latest unflattering label.